jptweb/IGME-110-Fall-2025/documents/p4-3-final.md

 - Upload your video to YouTube using your **@g.rit.edu account** (not personal—avoids potential suspension issues)
 - Set visibility to **unlisted**
 - YouTube will auto-generate captions
-- **⚠️ You MUST review and correct errors.** Auto-captions are good but not perfect.
+- **You MUST review and correct errors.** Auto-captions are good but not perfect.
 Go to YouTube Studio → Subtitles → click your video → "Duplicate and edit" to fix mistakes.
 If I see obvious errors in your captions, you will lose points.
-- Still submit your .mp4 to myCourses and paste the YouTube link in the comments
 - [How to edit YouTube captions](https://support.google.com/youtube/answer/2734796)

-**Caption best practices:**
-- Use high contrast (white text on dark background, or vice versa)
-- Use a readable sans-serif font
-- Make text large enough to read easily
-- Sync captions to the audio
+- **You MUST submit your .mp4 to myCourses either way**.
+Failure to submit the .mp4 will result in a penalty (though I will grade / view your captions on youtube if you take this path.

+---

-### 5. Include Required Elements
+### 5. Refine Required Elements
-- **Title Card:** A clear and professional title introducing the prototype
+- **Title Card:** A clear and professional title introducing the prototype (include if you forgot in rough cut!)
 - **Credits:** Provide detailed credits for any assets used (e.g., images, videos, music, AI-generated content)

+---

 ### 6. Prepare a Reflection Document
 Write a reflection (250–300 words) addressing the following:
 - What changes or improvements did you make from your rough cut and why?
 - What challenges did you overcome during this process?
 - What did you learn about creating an advertisement through this project?
 - **AI Documentation:** If you used any AI tools during this project (for brainstorming, generating images, creating music, etc.), briefly describe what tools you used and how they contributed to your project.
-This is required for transparency - there's no penalty for using AI within the allowed guidelines.
+This is required for transparency—there's no penalty for using AI within the allowed guidelines.

+Include your updated storyboard or script as an appendix to show how your plan evolved.
+Even if it didn't change much, include it regardless.

-> **Important:** Failure to disclose AI use is treated the same as having someone else complete your work - it is a violation of [RIT's Academic Integrity Policy (D08.0)](https://www.rit.edu/policies/d080) and may result in a zero on the project, failure of the course, or dismissal from the university.
+> **Important:** Failure to disclose AI use is treated the same as having someone else complete your work—it is a violation of [RIT's Academic Integrity Policy (D08.0)](https://www.rit.edu/policies/d080) and may result in a zero on the project, failure of the course, or dismissal from the university.

-Attach your final storyboard or script as an appendix to show how your plan evolved.

 ---

 ## Deliverables

-**Final Video Advertisement:**
+**Final Video Advertisement (.mp4):**
 - Length: 60–90 seconds
 - Refined visuals, audio, and transitions
 - Includes captions, a title card, and full credits
-- Submit the video as a **.mp4 file**
+- Submit as **.mp4 file**—submit the .mp4 regardless of whether you're using the YouTube caption option!

+**Caption File OR YouTube Link (if captions are NOT embedded in video):**
+- If captions are embedded in your video (open captions): nothing extra needed
-- If captions are in a separate file, include the **.srt file** as well
+- If captions are in a separate file: include the **.srt file**
-- If you used YouTube for captions, paste the **unlisted YouTube link** in the myCourses submission comments
+- If you used YouTube for captions: paste the **unlisted YouTube link** in the myCourses "Add Comments" field (you must verify captions are correct!)

-> **📢 Updated 12/15:** YouTube link option added above.

 **Reflection Document (.docx):**
 - 250–300 words summarizing changes you made, challenges you faced, and lessons learned